Feed the Birds

 Feed the Birds was an idea that came from a Trustee, who saw his late mother visiting neighbours to top up bird feeders when they were unable to.
 He saw the joy this brought to those who found it difficult to get out regularly and use green spaces.
-Bird watching is one of the most simplest ways to engage with the nature.
+Bird watching is one of the most simplest ways to engage with nature.

-A trial project allowed us to understand and see the full benefits this project has for those who are lonely.
-We have seen new friendships and people helping each other through a joint love of wildlife.
 We are currently delivering a two year project across Shropshire funded by The National Lottery Community Fund and Garfield Weston Foundation.